croct-tech/cache-js/README.md

 ### Standalone providers

 - [`NoopCache`](src/noop.ts): A no-op implementation that does not cache anything, suitable for testing.
   Supports any key and value type.
 - [`InMemoryCache`](src/inMemory.ts): A simple in-memory cache implementation.
   Supports string keys and any data type for values.
+- [`LruCache`](src/lruCache.ts): An in-memory Least Recently Used (LRU) cache implementation.
+  Like the simple in-memory cache, supports string keys and any data type for values.

 ### Data and key manipulation